Skip to main content

 No. Swedish tort claims have a 10-year prescription period.
 The discrimination began in September 2018 — claims remain viable through at least 2028.
 The abolition occurred in July 2023 — those claims are viable through 2033.
 EU Commission complaints have no formal time limit.
 But earlier is better — act now.

 For context: one hour of EU state aid legal counsel costs EUR 400–800.
 An individual legal challenge costs EUR 50,000–200,000+.
 The annual energy tax loss for a 5MW colocation facility was EUR 200,000–600,000.
-EUR 1,000/year gives you access to shared EU-level legal representation that would be unaffordable individually.
+EUR 10,000 gives you access to shared EU-level legal representation that would cost EUR 13,000–35,000+ independently — plus classified documents not available at any price.

 Absolutely.
 Small operators may have the strongest moral case — customers under 100kW were completely excluded.
-In a litigation pool, your costs are EUR 1,000/year regardless of size.
+In a litigation pool, your costs are EUR 10,000 regardless of size.
 Your claim adds to aggregate damages, making the case more attractive to funders.
 Every participant strengthens the coalition.

 Next Step